kyecm/myfirstproject/README.md

 # myfirstproject

-This is my first project forlder
+This is my first R project folder to use.